PAST AND ONGOING PROJECTS

 2020 - present

-Collaborators: Dr Samuel Motitsoe (CBC, Rhodes University), Prof. dr. Julie Coetzee (CBC, Rhodes University), Prof. dr. Martin Hill (CBC, Rhodes University), Samella Ngxande-Kosa (CBC, Rhodes University), Prof. dr. Ryan Wasserman (Department of Zoology, Rhodes University), Dr Chad Keates (Department of Zoology, Rhodes University)
+Collaborators: Dr Samuel Motitsoe (CBC, Rhodes University), Prof. Julie A. Coetzee (CBC, Rhodes University), Prof. Martin Hill (CBC, Rhodes University), Samella Ngxande-Kosa (Technical staff), Prof. Ryan Wasserman (Department of Zoology, Rhodes University), Dr Chad Keates (Department of Zoology, Rhodes University), Lulutho Mancunga (Master student), Getrude Tshithukhe (PhD student/Technical staff), Sive Kolisi (Master student/Technical staff), Sonwabise Maneli (Master student/Technical staff)

 Invasive plant species are among the major threats to biodiversity, strongly negatively affecting ecosystem structure and functioning.
 The control of invasive plants is often seen as beneficial but following removal, the plant communities do not always re-established nor do ecosystems recover.
 Active restoration of native plant communities is recognized as a strategy to limit invasions.
 However, restoration attempts which most commonly add species at the same time in a single seed mix or propagules have shown only moderate success.
 These unsatisfying results are often due to a failure to account for priority effects.
 Priority effect is the effect of species on the survival, growth or reproductive success of other species depending on the order and timing in which they arrive at a site.
 Such priority effects occur either because the early-arriving species reduce the resource amount available for late-arriving species (niche pre-emption) or because the early-arriving species modified the niches available for the species arriving later (niche modification).
 ‘Being first’ however does not guarantee success and many factors may affect the strength of priority effects such as the overlap between competitive species in resource needs and the impact a species has on resource levels.
 Surprisingly, priority effects have only recently been considered for restoration practices and remains little explored, especially in freshwater systems.
 Therefore, the aim of this project is to evaluate the importance of priority effects of native plant species and the factors affecting its strength and direction in order to enhance ecological resistance of freshwater ecosystems to avoid plant reinvasions and secondary invasions.
 In addition, phytoplankton, periphyton, zooplankton, macroinvertebrate, amphibian and microbial communities will be monitored as well as water quality parameters.
 This will allow us to assess how other community parameters and abiotic variables change during invasive plant control management and native vegetation re-establishment.
 For this, a whole-pond manipulation experiment has been set up (n=5).
 This project will advance our understanding on how we can guide restoration efforts in a way to maximize the likelihood of desired species establishment by strengthening native plant species priority effects to curb future invasions.